 |Paper||Total marks||Paper type||Required performance|

 |Paper I General Studies Paper||200||Merit||At least the cut-off marks|

-Therefore, in order to be eligible for the CSE mains examination, a candidate will be required to achieve the minimum cut off marks for that year in the paper I and a minimum mark of 33% in paper II.
+Therefore, to be eligible for the CSE mains examination, a candidate will be required to achieve the minimum cut-off marks for that year in paper I and a minimum mark of 33% in paper II.

 UPSC Prelims Cut Off for Last 5 Years in All Categories

 If you’re looking for the general category UPSC prelims cut off last 5 five years, refer to the table given below:

 Category-wise UPSC Prelims Cut off Last 5 Years

 The UPSC examination is a nationwide examination where lakhs of students apply every year.

 In the year 2021, over 5 lakh applicants applied for the UPSC exams out of which only 3 lakh applicants were shortlisted in the prelims round for appearance in the UPSC mains examination.
 Out of those 5 lakh applicants, approximately 762 candidates were finally selected at the end of the UPSC mains and interview round.

 The UPSC examination is no child’s play and requires careful planning and meticulous preparation.
 There is no doubt about the fact that there can be no shortcut to hard work, and preparing for the UPSC examinations will require you to work twice as hard as any other examination.
 Having said that, there are certain strategic tips that you should keep in mind that will ease your preparation process and enable you to undergo efficient learning.